 Writer’s love knocking people unconscious.
 Mostly I mean fictional people, but not always.
-I’m pretty Matt Wallace wouldn’t hesitate to knock someone all the way into intensive care if the situation arose.
+I’m pretty sure Matt Wallace wouldn’t hesitate to knock someone all the way into intensive care if the situation arose.

-Still something I’m sure Matt knows, as I do and anyone who has ever been around combat sports or real fighting for any length of time, is that getting knocked out sucks.
+As Matt, or anyone who has ever been around combat sports or real fighting for any length of time, is that getting knocked out sucks.
 It’s not just a slightly inconvenient nap the way many writers portray it, and it’s not a nice gentle way for your hero to take someone out of the fight.

 If you’re going to write in your protagonist knocking someone cold or getting knocked out themselves here are five things you need to know: